yishaiSilver/Spatial-Temporal-Trajectory-Prediction-for-Traffic-Agents/README.md

 We get two cities, which must be why there is the `city` field for each scene.
 More importantly, if we were to naively use these positions as inputs, the equivalent would be:
 - *Driving with a GPS zoomed all the way out*
-- *Driving while oriented towards north*
+- *Driving while oriented in some arbitrary direction (presumably north)*

 Maybe someone could do these things, but it's not practical, we don't do that,  and it doesn't make sense for us to impose these limitations on our network.
 Instead, let's put the world relative to us.